-- (1) The Archbishop-in-Council is to appoint one of the members of the PSC to be the chairperson of the PSC. - (2) The chairperson is to preside at all meetings of the PSC at which he or she is present. - (3) In the absence of the chairperson, the members present at a meeting are to elect a member to be the chairperson. - (4) At meetings of the PSC, the chairperson has a deliberative vote only.
+- (1) The Archbishop-in-Council is to appoint one of the members of the PSC to be the chair of the PSC. - (2) The chair is to preside at all meetings of the PSC at which he or she is present. - (3) In the absence of the chair, the members present at a meeting are to elect a member to be the chair. - At meetings of the PSC, the chair has a deliberative vote only.
+(4)

-110. Meetings
+120. Meetings

-- (1) The PSC may meet from time to time as determined by the chairperson or a majority of the members. - (2) The PSC may conduct its business in such manner as it thinks fit - (3) Without limiting subclause (2), the PSC may conduct its business by telephone or electronic communication. - (4) The Director is entitled to attend and speak at meetings of the PSC.
+- (1) The PSC may meet from time to time as determined by the chair or a majority of the members. - The PSC may conduct its business in such manner as it thinks fit.
+(2) - Without limiting subclause (2), the PSC may conduct its business by telephone or electronic communication. - The Director is entitled to attend and speak at meetings of the PSC.

-111. Quorum
+121. Quorum